UIUC-Helium-Recovery/.github/documentation/summer-goals.md

 - [x] Create new floor plans and flowchart
     - [x] Re-do flowchart using plantUML
         - [ ] Continue working on flowchart
-            - Need to represent building distances
+            - Need to represent helium pipe line distances
-            - Need to represent
+            - Need to represent buildings (color code)
+                - [ ] Use IPs.json???
     - [ ] Re-do floorplans using iPad, then convert to SVG
         - [ ] Necessary for adding JS interactivity later
             - [ ] idea is to hover over meters, get real-time summary data, then click and get real-time graph